marcoshsq/MetaDatabaseEngineer/README.md

 ## About.

-This is a curated list of free courses from reputable universities like MIT, Stanford, and Princeton that satisfy the same requirements as an undergraduate Data Science, minus general education.
+This is a curated list of free courses from reputable universities like MIT, Stanford, and Princeton that satisfy the same requirements as an undergraduate curriculum for Data Science, minus general education.

 In total, the curriculum has about ~5,000 hours of course content, plus supporting material like books and extra documents for reference.
 Therefore, this whole curriculum can be completed in about five years with a dedication of 20 hours/week.